-When exploring Gorkhi Terelj National Park on our horse treks, we pass bronze age burial sites, where women and men and their horses were laid to rest.
-These “khirigsuur” sites can be found all over the country.
+When exploring Gorkhi Terelj National Park on our horse treks, we pass bronze age burial sites.
+At these sites women and men and their horses were laid to rest.
+These “khirigsuur” sites present themselves all over the country.
 The placing of heads of respected horses, adorned with a blue silk cloth, in special places is still practiced commonly.

 Horse racing is one of the three “manly” sports, though young girls are also jockeys in these amazing races.
 Young children are the riders for their light weight in these races of more than 20 miles for the adult stallions.
 A horse’s ranking still counts even if making the finish line without its rider.
-While still an amazing feat, the races have been made safer for the young jockeys, who nowadays wear helmets and vests, and mostly ride in saddles.
+While still an amazing feat, the races have been made safer for the young jockeys.
+Nowadays they wear helmets and vests, and mostly ride in saddles.

 Our herd currently counts 34 head, including some retired old timers who are enjoying their retirement with special privileges like unlimited access to the huge hay pile in winter.
 They have well deserved it.

 The Stone Horses as we call them have the best of both worlds.
 They graze free in their home valley from where we start our treks.
 But unlike most horses in the country, they get plenty of winter feed.
 The daily routine in winter starts with oat and bran breakfast, upon which the herd goes out to graze.
 Returning by afternoon, hay is waiting for them in the corral where they spend the night.